self-actuated/actions-usage/README.md

 ## Author

-This tool was created as part of [actuated.dev](https://actuated.dev) by OpenFaaS Ltd.
+This tool was created as part of [actuated](https://actuated.dev) - secure, fast BYO runners for GitHub Actions. actuated is developed by [OpenFaaS Ltd](https://openfaas.com).

+Within the dashboard, customers get built-in charts for overall usage on a GitHub organisation and a repo-level break down of passing/failing builds and total time spent in each.

 [![Insights for customers](https://pbs.twimg.com/media/FqnJ8rLXgAEnJDZ?format=png&name=medium)](https://twitter.com/alexellisuk/status/1633059062639108096/)

-> [Actuated.dev](https://actuated.dev) has built-in charts for overall usage on a GitHub organisation and a repo-level break down of passing/failing builds and total time spent in each.

 ## License